rikgj/Linux-chat-program/README.md

 # Linux chat program
-A simple not secure chat program to chat on a linux machine
+A simple unsecure chat program to chat on a linux machine, made for the great purpose of fun

-Idea:
-- Have multiple people connect to a single linux machine and chat on it
+# How to use
+1. Install program on server
+2. Connect to server
+3. Chat